EDUCBA Logo

 AutoFilter in Excel – Example #2

-In this example, we are now going to check the year wise sales along with brand wise sales and consider the below example.
+In this example, we will now check the year-wise sales and brand wise sales and consider the below example.

 AutoFilter Example 2-1